HP Reverb G2 — HP's Headset in the XR Marketplace [Updated 2021]

 Should I buy the HP Reverb virtual reality headset?

-The short question to your answer is: YES.
+The short question to your answer is: It depends.
+(I'm sorry)

 Currently HP Reverb G2 looks like one of the best VR headsets for the money if you’re in the consumer-facing PC VR market, but you might spend a few extra bucks to get there.

-If you are a vivid VR player with a solid PC setup, G2 will provide you with the best in-game VR experience to date with its amazing visual and audio experience.
+If you are a vivid VR player with a solid PC setup, G2 might provide you with the best in-game VR experience to date with its amazing visual and immersive spatial audio experience.

 Interested to start developing for HP Reverb G2 headsets and other AR/VR devices?
 Attend our free live workshops.